Research Services and Instruction

 Phone: 703-993-2201

 The University Records Management program assists all university offices and programs with the implementation of their records processes by providing excellent service to the campus community through education, the application of best practices for records management, and secure services to ensure the proper retention and disposition of public records, in accordance with Virginia state laws, federal policies, and guidelines.
-University Records Management offers online training, in-person or remote consultations, and records evaluations to assist faculty and staff.
+University Records Management offers online training, consultations, and records evaluations to assist faculty and staff.
 University Records Management manages an on-site records center holding inactive paper records, and works with offices to access their records and properly dispose documents.

 Library Faculty